PAIDiPaidThis.com

 How much does a private cardiology consultation cost in the UK?

-A private cardiology consultation is often booked for palpitations, chest pain or a family history that has been playing on your mind, without the NHS wait.
-The consultant's fee covers the appointment and their opinion, and it is separate from the hospital.
-Most heart consultations come with tests, so an ECG or an echo is commonly added on top of the base fee.
+A private cardiology consultation is usually booked for palpitations, chest pain or a family history that has been playing on your mind, without the NHS wait.
+The consultant's fee covers the appointment and their opinion, and it is billed separately from the hospital itself.
+Almost every heart consultation comes with tests attached, so an ECG or an echo is commonly added on top of the base fee, and that add-on is often where the real cost sits.

 The quick version

-• The consultation fee is charged by the cardiologist and rarely includes any heart tests.
+• The consultation fee is charged by the cardiologist and rarely includes any heart tests, so ask what's extra before you book.

-• An ECG, an echocardiogram, or a monitor to wear at home are each priced separately.
+• An ECG, an echocardiogram, or a monitor to wear at home are each priced separately from the consultation itself.

-• Follow-up reviews usually cost less than the initial private consultation.
+• Follow-up reviews usually cost less than the initial private consultation, so factor that into the total rather than just the first bill.

-• Blood tests and further imaging can add to the total, sometimes with separate lab fees.
+• Blood tests and further imaging can add to the total, sometimes with their own separate lab fees on top of the clinic bill.

-• You can compare cardiologists on PHIN before booking, including fees and experience.
+• You can compare cardiologists on PHIN before booking, including their fees and experience, rather than picking blind.

 What people actually paid